The best way to build websites with Codex

 sitemd is a static site generator / website building toolkit for AI coding agents like Codex.

-It's a complete agent-driven framework with MCP server, dev server, skill, guardrails, best practices, and one-line integrations for essentials like SEO, analytics, content generation, doc writing, user login, content gating, dynamic data + detail pages, and more.
+It's a complete agent-driven framework with CLI, dev server, skill, guardrails, best practices, and one-line integrations for essentials like SEO, analytics, content generation, doc writing, user login, content gating, dynamic data + detail pages, and more.

 It's a site-building superpower for Codex.